radiantearth/stac-spec/best-practices.md

 by just adding one field (the self link) to its root catalog.
 All the other links should remain relative.
 With this, the resolution of item and sub-catalog self links may be done by traversing parent and root links, but requires reading multiple sources to achieve this.

+## Versioning for Catalogs

+In the Item and Collection STAC files or API responses, versions and deprecation can be indicated with the [Versioning Indicators Extension](./extensions/version).

+The [Items and Collections API Version Extension](https://github.com/radiantearth/stac-api-spec/tree/master/extensions/version/README.md) provides endpoints and semantics for keeping and accessing previous versions of Collections and Items.
+The same semantics can be used in static catalogs to preserve previous versions of the documents and link them together.

+In order to achieve this, the static catalog must make sure that for every record created, a copy of the record is also created in a separate location and it is named with the version id adopted by the catalog.
+See [here](https://github.com/radiantearth/stac-api-spec/tree/master/extensions/version/README.md#version-id) for recommendations on versioning schema.

+The main record should also provide a link to the versioned record following the linking patterns described [here](./extensions/version/README.md#relation-types).
+For every update to the record, the same cycle is repeated:

+1. Add link from the updated record to the previous version
+2. Create a copy of the updated record and name it correctly

+### Example

+When the record `my_item.json` is created, a copy of it is also created. `my_item.json` includes `permalink` to `my_item_01.json`.
+The version suffix of the file name is taken from the version field of the record when it is available.

+- `root / collections / example_collection / items / my_item / my_item.json`
+- `root / collections / example_collection / items / my_item / my_item_01.json`

+When `my_item.json` is updated, the new `my_item.json` includes a link to `my_item_01.json` and is also copied to `my_item_02.json`.
+This ensures that `my_item_02.json` includes a link to `my_item_01.json`

+- `root / collections / example_collection / items / my_item / my_item.json`
+- `root / collections / example_collection / items / my_item / my_item_01.json`
+- `root / collections / example_collection / items / my_item / my_item_02.json`

 ## STAC on the Web